OBF/obf-docs/Affiliated-Project-Policy.md

 This status presents the path for projects previously unaffiliated with the OBF to attain official affiliation.
 Candidate Projects will be in this status for only a limited amount of time, typically one year, and no more than 3 years in a row.

 Candidate projects must fulfil all criteria for the Affiliated OBF Project status before they can officially become affiliated.

+In order to apply for Candidate status, email [WHAT EMAIL ADDRESS??] with the following information:

+- URL of the project
+- Contact information for the project maintainers
+- Proof of compliance with Affiliate Status requirements where possible, e.g. licence, code of conduct, etc. or plan to implement any missing requirements.

 ### Other projects